-It’s also true that many types of bacon contain a lot of water.
+It’s also true that many types contain a lot of water.
 Water is used during the curing process, and excess water will wind up evaporating or cooking away.

 So, you’ve learned that a lot of bacon will shrink quite a bit when you cook it.
-What can be done to ensure that your bacon doesn’t shrink too much then?
+What can be done to ensure that it doesn’t shrink too much then?

 Buy High-Quality Bacon

 Buying high-quality bacon is going to be in your best interests.
-If you want to have bacon that doesn’t shrink all that much when you cook it, then the only real thing to do is to buy better bacon.
+If you want to have bacon that doesn’t shrink all that much when you cook it, the only real thing to do is to buy a better version.

 You can buy bacon that doesn’t contain quite as much fat as the less expensive grocery store bacon.
 Better bacon will also be far less likely to contain excess water from the curing process.

 Generally, you can find the best bacon when you go directly to a butcher shop.
-You’ll be purchasing bacon directly from a trusted and respected local source.
+You’ll be purchasing it directly from a trusted and respected local source.